+Frameworks, Methods & Standards In order to support this new DSM model, enterprises need to transform the traditional Business - IT paradigm from one focused on technological value to one focused on service value.
+This service provider paradigm encompasses widely accepted best practice frameworks, methodologies and standards focused around managing the cost, quality, compliance, security, risk and business continuity of the organizations digital services portfolio.
 Today, enterprises are presented with a wide variety of service management options (See Figure 2) each being promoted as the "silver bullet" to enabling the secure agile enterprise.
-Over the years, frameworks such as ITIL®, CobiT, PMI Body of Knowledge (PMBOK), and most recently the NIST and RESILIATM frameworks for cyber security have been combined with methodologies like Prince 2, ISO 20000, 27001, 31000 and 38500 as the solutions to the problems facing modern enterprises.
+Over the years, frameworks such as ITIL®, CobiT, PMI Body of Knowledge (PMBOK), and most recently the NIST and RESILIA[TM] frameworks for cyber security have been combined with methodologies like Prince 2, ISO 20000, 27001, 31000 and 38500 as the solutions to the problems facing modern enterprises in terms of DSM.

-Why are there so many frameworks, methods and models?
-Good question; and the only answer that makes sense is that each addresses a particular set of problems from the viewpoint of its creator.
-In other words, each of these is a nail to someone's hammer.

 When examined carefully, one discovers that there is significant overlap between these frameworks, models and standards.
 So, while created from different viewpoints, they all address a similar set of enterprise business problems.
-The end result is a mish-mash of framework's, models and standards designed to support the end game of an DSM organization delivering digital solutions aligned with the needs of the enterprise.
+The end result is a mish-mash of framework's, methods and standards designed to support the end game of a delivering a proactive, collaborative and balanced approach for managing, improving and securing an enterprise digital service portfolio.